prakash951/notification/README.md

 1. Download and install rabbit mq server
 2. Download and install Spring Source tool suite
 3. Download and install slack

+#Soltuion

+	A rest endpoint which notifies rabbit mq queue, Slack channel and e-mail

+# Running Instructions

+1. Rabbit Mq Configuration
+    1. Configure Rabbit MQ Exchange
+    2. Configure a Rabbit Queue using that exchange and configure a routing-key
+    3. Monitor the queue
+2. Slack Configuration
+	1. Create a slack channel
+	2. Create a slack app using this channel generate a webhook
+3. E-Mail Configuration
+	1. Get the smtp url for particular e-mail provider
+	2. Import SMTP provider certificate into java key store
+	3. Create an e-mail

+	After finishing all the steps, configure the above properties in application.properties file

+	Navigate to application directory and run the application using the command <b>mvnw spring-boot:run</b>